-If you’re hiring staff around the world you might have encountered the problem of how to actually pay them!
+If you’ve been hiring staff around the world, have you encountered the problem of how to actually pay them?

-If you are using our software Time Doctor this might be a problem that you have encountered.
-Many companies use Time Doctor to track time for people working from home from countries like the Philippines, India, Russia or Ukraine.
+Many companies use our software Time Doctor to track time for people working from home on countries like the Philippines, India, Russia or Ukraine.
 These companies also are looking for an easy way to pay these contractors that are working from home.

 Which method should you choose?

 Western Union has a very wide reach and often considered to be a high cost option, but they are not necessarily high cost in comparison with PayPal.
 They have a fairly straight-forward online transfer process, and the fees are not too exorbitant when sending from the US.
 Western Union is a great option if your recipient does not have a bank account, but it’s not a convenient option for the recipient to need to collect the money in cash for each transfer made.